Disinfectant Analysers

 The Codes-II Series is designed for the continuous online determination of disinfectants, utilising the DPD colorimetric method as outlined in EN ISO 7393-2 and APHA 4500 Cl-G. For measurements under unknown conditions, particularly at a pH above 8.5, Swan recommends using a photometer.

-Swan Analytical Disinfectant Analysers
+Online Disinfectant Analysers